patricksurry/g3py/xplane/README.md

 called [datarefs](https://developer.x-plane.com/datarefs/),
 are mapped to G3 gauge metrics as described in mapping.yml, and supports both simple transformation and automated unit conversion.
+Note your XPlane installation also contains a full list of supported datarefs in `Resources/plugins/DataRefs.txt`.

 You can test your mapping by starting up XPlane and running this command from the parent folder.